sanskrit/raw_etexts/mixed/sandocs-dump-markdown/doc_shiva/mArgabandhustotram_sArtha_appayyadIkShitendraiH_viracitam.md

 become a qualified student for taking up the study of vedanta can be
 daunting.
 They too can put off one from taking serious interest in
 the subject.
 Because the steps known as साधन
-चतुष्टयसंपत्तिः or the four fold qualifications include
+चतुष्टयसम्पत्तिः or the four fold qualifications include
 things such as control of the mind to curb its wandering tendencies
 so that it becomes focussed on a subject, control of the sense organs
 so that they become disciplined, detachment to the pleasures of the